Eyo Ita

-Eyo Ita (1903-1972) was a Nigerian educationist and politician from Creek Town, in present-day Cross River State, who was the leader of the Eastern Government of Nigeria in 1951 and the second Professor in Nigeria.
+Eyo Ita /ˈeɪjoʊ ˈitɑː/ (1903-1972) was a Nigerian educationist and politician from Eket Division in Uyo Province, who was the leader of the Eastern Government of Nigeria in 1951 and the second Professor in Nigeria.
 He was one of the earliest Nigerian students who studied in the United States instead of the frequent route of studying in the United Kingdom.
 He was a deputy national president of the National Council of Nigeria and the Cameroons (NCNC) in the late 1940s and early 1950s.

 Early life and education

-Eyo Ita was born in Creek Town in present-day Odukpani LGA of Cross River State, into the royal family of King Eyo Honesty II, ruler of Creek Town.
-His parents were Prince Eyo Nsa Eyo Ita and Princess Ako Eyo Ita of Adak-uko clan.
+Eyo Ita was a native of the former Eket Division in Uyo Province and was born in Mkpanak, in present-day Ibeno Local Government Area of Akwa Ibom State.

 Ita attended the Presbyterian Hope Waddell Training School in Calabar before pursuing his tertiary education at London University and Columbia University in New York.
 He stayed in the U.S. for 8 years.

 While in Calabar, he was exposed to the teachings of James Aggrey, who pursued academic opportunities for African students in Historical Black Colleges and Universities in America.
 Calabar became a training ground for some nationalist politicians due to the early site of secondary schools in the city and the influence of people like James Agrrey.